-Research indicates that you, as a faculty member, are among the most influential people students come in contact with.
-You are also in unique position to observe early indicators of academic distress such as excessive absences or tardiness, failure to complete assignments or turning in poorly prepared assignments, or consistently low test or quiz grades.
+Research indicates that faculty or staff member are among the most influential people students come in contact with.
+Faculty and staff are also in a unique position to observe early indicators of academic distress such as excessive absences or tardiness, failure to complete assignments or turning in poorly prepared assignments, or consistently low test or quiz grades.
 These students may be at risk for dropping out or academic failure.
-Often you may be able to address such challenges directly with the student, but occasionally the problem may be beyond your resources or time.
+Often, faculty and staff may be able to address such challenges directly with the student, but occasionally the problem may be beyond faculty or staff resources or time.

-How will the EIT Early Alert Program help?
+How does the EIT Early Alert Program work?

-- Faculty or staff identify students with at-risk behaviors and notify the Assistant Dean for Academic Affairs of at-risk students by submitting the online referral form.
+- Faculty or staff identify students with at-risk behaviors and notify the Director of Student Services and Retention of at-risk students by submitting the online referral form.

 - Information will be reviewed and student contact initiated within three working days.

-- The Assistant Dean, an EIT Ambassador, a counselor, or the student’s adviser will speak with the student to review the identified concerns and provide support.
+- The Director of Student Services and Retention will contact the student to review the identified concerns and provide support.